sandeepkumar8713/pythonapps/theory/01_GIL.md

    1. The Python language was changed to accommodate asyncio with the addition of expressions and types.
    2. More specifically, it was changed to support coroutines as first-class concepts.
 In turn, coroutines are the unit of concurrency used in asyncio programs.
-   3. A coroutine is a function that can be suspended and resumed.
+   3. A coroutine is a function that can be **suspended and resumed**.
    4. **Coroutines** are a more generalized form of subroutines.
 Subroutines are entered at one point and exited at another point.
 Coroutines can be entered, exited, and resumed **at many different points**. — Python Glossary
    5. A coroutine may suspend for many reasons, such as executing another coroutine, e.g. awaiting another task, or waiting for some external resources, such as a socket connection or process to return data.
    6. Many coroutines can be **created and executed at the same time**.
 They have control over when they will suspend and resume, allowing them to cooperate as to when concurrent tasks are executed.